When in London: What To Do As a Solo Traveler

 I couldn’t help myself; the very first thing I did was take myself to Parliament Square to see Big Ben.

-It was much smaller than I expected it to be, but I was stunned by how beautiful the golden clock was.
+It was much smaller than I expected it to be, but I was stunned by how beautiful the golden clock was – making it worth the journey down to Westminster.

 Big Ben & Parliament; May 2017.